KDE/ocean-sound-theme/README.md

 - **Unplug_device**: Play when disconnecting a device.

 - **Generic_plug**: Alternative sound used when plugging something.
-May also be used when enabling devices that are still connected (e.g. touchpad).
+May also be used when enabling devices that are already connected (e.g. touchpad).

 - **Generic_unplug**: Alternative sound used when unplugging something.
-May also be used when disabling devices that are still connected.
+May also be used when disabling devices that are already connected.

 - **Low_battery**: Play when the battery reaches a low level (e.g. 15%).